saplaysroblox/SAPRVPS/DOCKER_TROUBLESHOOTING.md

 - Creating required directories with proper ownership
 - Switching to non-root `streaming` user for the application

-### 5. Build Failures
+### 5. Build Failures and Module Errors
-**Error**: Build process fails during Docker build
+**Error**: Build process fails during Docker build, or `ERR_INVALID_ARG_TYPE` path resolution errors

+**Root Cause**: Node.js modules not properly installed or import.meta paths not working in bundled output

 **Solution**:
+1. Ensure Node.js dependencies are installed in production stage: `npm ci --only=production`
+2. Use production server wrapper (server.mjs) that handles path resolution issues
-1. Ensure all source files are properly copied in Dockerfile
+3. Verify all source files are properly copied in Dockerfile
-2. Check that shared/ directory is included in the production image
+4. Check that shared/ directory is included in the production image
-3. Verify node_modules are properly installed and copied
+5. The updated docker-entrypoint.sh now automatically handles dependency installation

 ## Quick Start Commands